Regina von Habsburg: Early years

 Regina was born in Würzburg.
 She was the youngest of four children born to Prince Georg of Saxe-Meiningen and his wife, Countess Klara Marie von Korff genannt Schmising-Kerssenbrock (1895–1992).

-A sister, Marie Elisabeth, died an infant in 1923.
-The elder brother, Anton Ulrich, was killed in action during the Second World War, whereas the younger, Friedrich Alfred, became a Carthusian monk.
+A sister, Princess Marie Elisabeth, died an infant in 1923.
+The elder brother, Prince Anton Ulrich, was killed in action during the Second World War, whereas the younger, Friedrich Alfred, became a Carthusian monk.

 Although the Saxe-Meiningen dynasty was Protestant, Regina was raised in the Roman Catholic faith of her mother.
 She grew up in the Veste Heldburg which overlooks the Heldburger Land in south Thuringia.
 Her father, a judge in Meiningen and Hildburghausen, joined the Nazi Party in 1933 and died a captive at the Soviet camp for prisoners of war at Cherepovets in 1946.
 Her mother had fled with her to West Germany.

 Regina studied social work at Bamberg and then worked in Munich at a Caritas home for Hungarian refugees.
 In 1949, she met Otto von Habsburg, the heir of the House of Habsburg-Lorraine and the last crown prince of the dissolved Austria-Hungary, when he came to visit his former subjects in the Caritas home.
 Regina and Otto were engaged in 1950.
 They were fourth cousins as both were descendants of Karl Ludwig, Prince of Hohenlohe-Langenburg and his wife Countess Amalie Henriette of Solms-Baruth.